+The following lemma shows that we can contract some connected collection of $(-2)$-curves in a surface.

+\begin{lemma} Let $E = \bigcup_{1\leqslant k \leqslant i} E_k$ be a connected collection of $(-2)$-curves in a smooth surface $V$ whose dual graph is the same as the one of the support of the exceptional exceptional set of a minimal resolution for a canonical surface singularity.
+Then there exists a morphism $c: V \to W$ such that $W$ has canonical singularities and $c$ contracts exactly $E$. \end{lemma}

+\begin{proof} We have $K_V \cdot E_k=0$ for every $k$.
+The intersection matrix $\{E_k \cdot E_j\}$ is negative definite by \cite[Lem.
+3.40]{KM98}.
+Thus there is a contraction $c: V \to W$ contracting exactly $E$ by \cite[Prop 4.10]{KM98}.
+Note that $c$ is also the minimal resolution of $W$ and $K_V=c^*K_{W}$.
+Hence $W$ has canonical singularities. \end{proof}

-\section{Proof of Theorem 1.3}
+\section{Proof of Theorem 1.4}

 We will first prove Theorem \ref{iso-pluri-forms}.
-Let $X$ be a rationally connected projective normal surface such that $X$ has canonical singularities and $H^0(X, \Omega_X^{[\otimes m]}) \neq \{0\}$ for some $m>0$.
+Let $X$ be a projective rationally connected surface with canonical singularities which has non-zero pluri-forms.
 Run a MMP for $X$.
 We will get a sequence of divisorial contractions